ThunixdotNet/www/articles/main.md

 ## About thunix

 The Thunix project provide Secure Shell (SSH) accounts, Web Hosting, Email Accounts, and many other UNIX-like services.
 But, most of all, we are a community of users.
-It was founded by hexhaxtron in the Summer of 2017, and was continued by [amcclure](/~amcclure) and [ubergeek](/~ubergeek) since 2018.
+It was founded by hexhaxtron in the Summer of 2017, and was continued by [ubergeek](/~ubergeek) since 2018 however in 2023 [deepend](/~deepend) has since taken the role.
 We aim to provide the best service possible with a wide variety of features, and we hope you have fun with it!

 ## Project Phoenix